-Patients and methods: This was a cross-sectional study of 239 volunteers from an epidemiological survey that included 1,862 participants in total.
-MRI of the lumbar spine was evaluated in four categories: morphological grading of central stenosis and lateral recess stenosis, presence of the sedimentation sign, and severity of facet joint effusion.
-The relationship between these morphological evaluations and typical LSS symptoms as assessed by the self-administered, self-reported history questionnaire for lumbar spinal stenosis (LSS-SSHQ) was investigated by multiple logistic regression analysis.
+Patients and methods: This was the cross-sectional study and 239 participants based on the epidemiological survey from a total of 1862 participants were analyzed.
+Four classifications on MRI of the lumbar spine were evaluated: morphological grading of central stenosis and of lateral recess stenosis, presence of the sedimentation sign, and severity of facet joint effusion.
+The relationship between these morphological evaluations and typical LSS symptoms as assessed by the lumbar spinal stenosis-self-administered, self-reported history questionnaire was investigated by multiple logistic regression analysis.

-Results: The odds ratio of the most severe central stenosis to no stenosis was 15.5 (95%CI: 1.4-164.9).
-Only the most severe central stenosis was associated with typical LSS symptoms, but not all cases with typical LSS symptoms were due to severe central stenosis.
+Results: The odds ratio of the most severe central stenosis to no stenosis was 15.5 (95% confidence interval:1.4-164.9).
+The most severe central stenosis was only associated with typical LSS symptoms, while not all cases with typical LSS symptoms due to severe central stenosis.